masonsherbs/GolfLab/README.md

 2. Error Handling and Validation:
 Implement consistent error handling across all controllers Add input validation for all routes (you can use libraries like Joi or express-validator)

+---------------------- NOTE ----------------------
+[0] (node:5136) ExperimentalWarning: Import assertions are not a stable feature of the JavaScript language.
+Avoid relying on their current behavior and syntax as those might change in a future version of Node.js.
+[0] (Use `node --trace-warnings ...` to show where the warning was created) [0] (node:5136) ExperimentalWarning: Importing JSON modules is an experimental feature and might change at any time

+1. These warnings don't prevent your code from running, but they indicate that the syntax or behavior might change in future Node.js versions.
+2. For production environments, you might want to consider alternatives to avoid potential issues in the future:
+    a.
+For JSON imports: Instead of using dynamic imports with assertions, you could use fs.readFileSync and JSON.parse.
+    b.
+For other module imports: Ensure you're using stable import syntax.

 3. Environment Configuration:
 Ensure all sensitive information (database credentials, API keys) are stored in environment variables
 4. Testing: